QUBT Butterfly Strategy

 QUBT thesis for this butterfly

-The market-implied 1-standard-deviation range for QUBT extends from approximately $7.23 on the downside to $12.85 on the upside.
+The market-implied 1-standard-deviation range for QUBT extends from approximately $7.12 on the downside to $10.80 on the upside.
 A QUBT long call butterfly is a pinning play: it pays maximum at the middle strike if QUBT settles there at expiration, with the wing legs capping both the cost and the maximum loss to the net debit.
-Current QUBT IV rank near 31.65% is mid-range against its 1-year distribution, so the IV signal is neutral; the butterfly thesis on QUBT should anchor more to the directional view and the expected-move geometry.
+Current QUBT IV rank near 2.61% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on QUBT at 71.53%.
 As a Technology name, QUBT options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to QUBT-specific events.

 QUBT butterfly positions are structurally neutral / pin (limited-risk, limited-reward); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 QUBT positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move QUBT alongside the broader basket even when QUBT-specific fundamentals are unchanged.
 Always rebuild the position from current QUBT chain quotes before placing a trade.